2023 IBSC Annual Conference

 - We try to post all presentations submitted within two business days of submission.

-You may submit materials at any time leading up to the conference and we will continue to post for two weeks after the conclusion of the conference.
+You may submit materials at any time leading up to the conference and we will continue to post for two weeks after the conference ends.

-- Room Setup / Audio Visual Needs.
 Each room has the following standard room setup.
-Please note: This cannot change so prepare accordingly.
+This cannot change so prepare accordingly.

 If you plan to use video, make sure to download all materials to your computer to avoid any internet issues.